Alihoe/SimBa/README.md

 2022 2a English supposed to be 0.9175, is 0.9230
 2022 2b English supposed to be 0.4721, is 0.4813

-## Experimenting with different sentence embedding models for retrieval
+## Experimenting with retrieval parameters

 k = 100, union of top k features